persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 2 variables in the list view
-      - right side, tabs : Indices - Summary - Parameters - Model
+      - right side, tabs : Indices - Aggregated Indices - Stopping criteria - Parameters - Model
       - when changing the variable, the Indices tab is updated
       - when indices plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - Indices tab :